thesagarsehgal/SwatchBharatUrbanCrawler/README.md

 ### Doubts/Assumptions

-**DOUBT=>** How can we make a POST request every 5 minutes, since the data crawling itself takes a lot more of time.
+1. **DOUBT=>** How can we make a POST request every 5 minutes, since the data crawling itself takes a lot more of time.

   **ASSUMPTION=>** For making the post request every 5 minutes, we can put the project in the ScrapingHub, and schedule it to crawl every 5 minutes.
 The crawler has been made such that it would make a POST request on completing the crawling, and the data would automatically posted.

-**DOUBT=>** How many output files are required?
+2. **DOUBT=>** How many output files are required?
 Like 1 file containing all the information.
-Or the 4 Files containg information for 4 different levels like State, District, ULB, Ward Level.
+Or the 4 Files containg information for 4 different levels like State, District, ULB and Ward Level.

   **ASSUMTIONS=>** I have made 1 CSV file only whose table was shown in the task containg all the information.
-Since all the information can be easily extracted from that file.
+Since all the information can be easily extracted easily from that file.
+The CSV File conatins the followin columns :-
+  - State
+  - District
+  - ULB Name
+  - Ward
+  - No. of Applications Received
+  - No. of Applications Not Verified
+  - No. of Applications Verified
+  - No. of Applications Approved
+  - No. of Applications Approved having Aadhar No.
+  - No. of Applications Rejected
+  - No. of Applications Pullback
+  - No. of Applications Closed
+  - No. of Constructed Toilet Photo
+  - No. of Commenced Toilet Photo
+  - No. of Constructed Toilet Photo through Swachhalaya

 ### How to Setup